runesoerensen/hangfire-sample-v2/README.md

 ## Overview

-This sample app demonstrates how to structure a .NET 9.0 solution using ASP.NET Core, Hangfire and Redis using a clean separation of concerns:
+This sample app demonstrates how to structure a .NET 9.0 solution using ASP.NET Core, Hangfire and Redis with clear separation of concerns:

 - **Web** — A minimal ASP.NET Core app that exposes an `/enqueue` endpoint and hosts the Hangfire dashboard.
 - **Worker** — A background service that processes Hangfire jobs.